 Ugh, it was enough to make a girl go crazy!
 The shows came and went, and looking back, I realized how silly I was for worrying so much.

--I was asked to explain my work.
+-People actually showed up-I was asked to explain my work.
 I did and I survived!

 -I ended up getting a few small compliments...blush...